 Joseph Voros, A generic foresight process framework (2003) adapted from ‘A Primer on Futures Studies, Foresight and the Use of Scenarios’ by Dr Joseph Voros, Swinburne University of Technology.

 Speculative design traditionally exists in the academic sphere where is used to provoke, inspire and provide a critical commentary.
 Increasingly however, the value of speculative design is being recognised in other fields including in the public sector.

-How it is being used in the public sector?
+How is it being used in the public sector?

 Last year, the Government Office for Science (Go Science) partnered with design and research company Strange Telemetry on their Future of Ageing project.
 Together they ran public engagement workshops to explore the challenges and opportunities of an ageing society.

 Participants were presented with digital mock-ups of future cityscapes which included imagined future workplaces and urban transit systems.
 Workshop participants were asked to respond to the futuristic images looking past issues of plausibility, and instead focusing on the possible benefits, drawbacks, and wider implications of each projected scenario.
 Hence, opening up a wider conversation on what they want for their city in the coming years.

 Why is speculative design valuable?

 1. Engagement – It is important to include communities in future shaping activities but it can be very difficult to engage people in a future which, as yet, is undefined. speculative design makes imagined futures tangible through the creation of artefacts.
 Through interacting with these artefacts the public can engage and react to what this future represents.

 2. Inspiration – speculative design lets us burst out of the known and into the unknown, allowing us to think beyond current reality.
 By nature of being speculative, artefacts have permission to be odd, humorous or striking which makes particularly stimulating for idea generation.